FAQs

 No. All pricing is + tax & fees.

 Note that VIP passes are only for those 19 years of age and older.
+ID is required.

 Yes!
 We’ve made a select number of pods available within the VIP area because we heard somewhere that you really like pods.
 Pods are 10’ x 14’ and can hold up to 10 people comfortably – they include all of the VIP amenities, plus your own private seating.
 Think of it like your own little party cabana.